Oeuf à la Coque, Mouillettes Rouges

 It is fun to crack and pop its little hat open, and it is also the best companion to a few mouillettes.
 Mouillettes?
 Yes, those little fingers of toasted bread, a small set of edible cutlery with which to stir, mop and thoroughly enjoy the inside of your egg.

-Bring water to a slow boil in a saucepan.
+- Bring water to a slow boil in a saucepan.
 Gently lower the egg into the water.
-Count four minutes (“quatre minutes, c'est bien ça Maxence?"), then remove the egg from the water.
+Count 4 minutes ("Quatre minutes, c'est bien ça, Maxence?"), then remove the egg from the water with a slotted spoon.

-In the meantime, toast the slice of bread, and spread it generously with pesto rouge.
+- In the meantime, toast the slice of bread, and spread it generously with red pesto.
 Cut the slice of bread into fingers, thin enough to be easily inserted into the egg, but large enough to stay upright.

-Smack your lips and put the empty hat into the empty egg shell, for good luck — can’t bury a king without his crown, can you?
+- Smack your lips and put the empty hat into the empty egg shell, for good luck.